Bunco

-Bunco (also spelled bunko or bonko) is a dice game generally played with twelve or more players, divided into groups of four, trying to score points while taking turns rolling three dice in a series of six rounds.
-A bunco is achieved when a person rolls three-of-a-kind and all three numbers match the round number.
+Bunco (also bunko or bonko or buncko) is a dice game with twelve or more players, divided into groups of four, trying to score points while taking turns rolling three dice in a series of six rounds.
+A bunco is achieved when a person rolls three of a kind and all three numbers match the round number which is decided at the beginning of the round.

 History

 Bunco was originally a confidence game similar to three-card monte.
 It originated in 19th-century England, where it was known as "eight dice cloth".
 It was imported to San Francisco as a gambling activity in 1855, where it gave its name to gambling parlors, or "bunco parlors", and more generally to any swindle.
 After the Civil War, the game evolved into a popular parlor game.
 During the 1920s and Prohibition, bunco was re-popularized as a gambling game, often associated with speakeasies.
 Law-enforcement groups raiding these parlors came to be known as "bunco squads".
 Bunco saw a resurgence in popularity as a family game in the 1980s.

 According to the World Bunco Association, the game saw a resurgence in popularity in the United States in the early 21st century; in 2006, it was claimed that during the previous year "over 59 million women have played bunco and over 27 million play regularly".
 Members of bunco clubs often take turns hosting, providing snacks, refreshments and the tables to set up the games.
 Small amounts of money can be involved as well.
 Bunco is sometimes referred to as the "housewife's drinking game".